AlanRynne/MPDA_18-AlanGit/input/paper.md

 ## Evolution Method {#sec:evolution-method}

-Two main concepts are covered in this section, both proposed by [@Pottmann2010-ku]: the first, what is called the *evolution method*, and a second method based on *piecewise-geodesic* vector fields.
+Two main concepts are covered in this section, both proposed by [@Pottmann2010-ku]: the first, what is called the *evolution method*, and a second method based on *piecewise-geodesic* curves, curves that are not geodesic, but are composed of several connected geodesic segments.

 <div id="fig:evolExample1">
 ![](resources/images/png/CuttyEvolutionMethod.png){#fig:evolSurf width=45%}